Severe Thunderstorm Warnings:

 * Severe Thunderstorm Warning for...

-* At 940 PM CST, the leading edge of a large severe thunderstorm was
+* At 1253 PM CDT, a severe thunderstorm was located 6 miles north of

 Source: Radar indicated.